pd-perry/jigsaw-toxic-comment/nets/readme.txt

 Sample model used for submission.
-There were a lot of variations on the layers after XLM from fine-tuning the model.
+Tried many variations on the layers after XLM from fine-tuning the model.